nearform/the-fastify-workshop/deck.md

 # Step 5: Testing

-- Fastify is very flexible when it comes to testing and is compatible with most testing frameworks.
+- Fastify is very flexible when it comes to testing and is compatible with most testing frameworks

-- Built-in support for fake http injection thanks to [light-my-request](https://github.com/fastify/light-my-request).
+- Built-in support for fake http injection thanks to [light-my-request](https://github.com/fastify/light-my-request)

-- Fastify can also be tested after starting the server with `fastify.listen()` or after initializing routes and plugins with `fastify.ready()`.
+- Fastify can also be tested after starting the server with `fastify.listen()` or after initializing routes and plugins with `fastify.ready()`

 https://www.fastify.io/docs/latest/Testing/